Focus on Business Outcome Impact to Precisely Understand Your Marketing Activities

-A good friend challenged me to start writing a blog to share the views an Engineer like me has about Marketing today.
+A long time ago, a good friend challenged me to start writing a blog to share the views an Engineer like me has about Marketing today.
+My extensive marketing experience in CPM (Mars and British American Tobacco) and my academic engineering background provided the overlap to make this big.

-This article is my first-ever post.
-It explains and deconstructs how I look at brand growth and the evaluation of brand communication strategies for better impact.
+This article was my first-ever post.
+It explains and deconstructs how I look at brand growth and evaluate brand communication strategies for better impact.
 I welcome your feedback, as I am sure this practice will become better with time.
-It’s just the start.

 Sales impact is the ultimate KPI you need to explore